What is customer journey analytics and how are these tools helping marketers?

 relationship with the businesses they patronize.

 Additionally, customers are increasingly seeking out businesses whose values align with their own, such as those that commit to addressing systemic racism and inequality.
-Though customer journey analytics solutions can’t make a business more human, empathetic or socially conscious, they can help businesses understand their customers’ values and concerns.
+Though customer journey analytics solutions can’t make a business more human, empathetic or socially conscious, they can help businesses understand their customers’ values and concerns through data-driven strategies.